 \subsubsection{Qualitative Evaluation}

-To qualitatively analyze the results, we show cases of synthetic images from current best baseline GAN~\cite{hagan2022} and diffusion model~\cite{khader2022medical}.
-Asin Fig.~\ref{fig:result_synthesis}, although synthetic images from different methods are all closed to the real ones in overall appearance, only our \ourmethod consistently produces anatomically plausible CT scans upon closer inspection, showcasing its superiority.
+To qualitatively analyze the results, we show cases of synthetic images from current state-of-the-art GAN~\cite{hagan2022} and diffusion model~\cite{khader2022medical}.
+As in Fig.~\ref{fig:result_synthesis}, although synthetic images from different methods are all closed to the real ones in overall appearance, only our \ourmethod consistently produces anatomically plausible CT scans upon closer inspection, showcasing its superiority.